Bini-tech/alx-higher_level_programming/README.md

 [0x03.
 Python - Data Structures: Lists, Tuples] | Introduction to Python data structures [0x04.
 Python - More Data Structures: Set, Dictionary] | Advanced data structures in Python [0x05.
-Python - Exceptions] | Introduction to Python exceptions and error handling
+Python - Exceptions] | Introduction to Python exceptions and error handling [0x06.
+Python - Classes and Objects] | Introduction to classes and objects in Python